gambarun/data-engineering-bootcamp/Homework_1_Docker_SQL_and_Terraform/quiz_answers.md

 ## Question 6

-**For passengers picked up in the zone "East Harlem North" in November 2025, which drop-off zone had the largest number of trips?**
+**For passengers picked up in the zone "East Harlem North" in November 2025, which drop-off zone had the largest number of tips?**

 **Answer:**
 **East Harlem South (1,790 trips)**